Bourgeois On a Budget: A (Part) Satire

 - Thirsty guys are also the way forward.
 Remember gold diggers?
 Put a twist on it and date him just for a few hundred likes on the gram.

 - Join plenty of charitable societies without spending a dime.
 Everyone there is in it to spice up their CVs and you’re doing it for the socials and the cute boys.
 Who says you’re any less moral?
 Who are they to judge you.

 - Invest in leather gloves.
-The key is to secure your watch directly above them so that all your accessories help you make an entrance when they’re put so obviously on show.
+The key is to secure your watch directly above them so that all your accessories help you make an entrance when they’re placed so obviously on show.